 A film that follows on – by some distance – from Ghostbusters II, Ghostbusters: Afterlife unites most of the original cast, and adds Paul Rudd amongst others to the ensemble.
-Jason Reitman takes over from his dad as director, and the new film lands in March 2021.
+Jason Reitman takes over from his dad as director, and the new film lands on in the autumn.

 Guardians Of The Galaxy 3